davidwyly/rxn/CONTRIBUTING.md

 # Contributing to Rxn

 Rxn is a small JSON API framework.
-The goal is **fast, minimal, easy to use** — in that order.
+Five motives drive every decision — **novelty, simplicity, interoperability, speed, strict JSON** — in that rough order of weight.
 Every change should make the framework smaller or clearer, or add the smallest thing that makes a real-world app easier to build.

 ## Operating principles